zalando/postgres-operator/docs/reference/operator_parameters.md

   The default is `{cluster}.{namespace}.{hostedzone}`, where `{cluster}` is replaced by the cluster name, `{namespace}` is replaced with the namespace and `{hostedzone}` is replaced with the hosted zone (the value of the `db_hosted_zone` parameter).
+The `{team}` placeholder can still be used, although it is not recommened because the team of a cluster can change.
+  If the cluster name starts with the `teamId` it will also be part of the DNS, aynway.
 No other placeholders are allowed!

 * **master_old_dns_name_format**
   option that uses the old *deprecated* default `{cluster}.{team}.{hostedzone}`.
   If cluster name starts with `teamId` then a second DNS entry will be created using the template defined here to provide backwards compatibility.
+The `teamId` prefix will be extracted from the clustername, because it follows later in the DNS string.

 * **replica_dns_name_format**
   defines the DNS name string template for the replica load balancer cluster.
   The default is `{cluster}-repl.{namespace}.{hostedzone}`, where `{cluster}` is replaced by the cluster name, `{namespace}` is replaced with the namespace and `{hostedzone}` is replaced with the hosted zone (the value of the `db_hosted_zone` parameter).
+The `{team}` placeholder can still be used, although it is not recommened because the team of a cluster can change.
+  If the cluster name starts with the `teamId` it will also be part of the DNS, aynway.
 No other placeholders are allowed!

 * **replica_old_dns_name_format**
   option that uses the old *deprecated* default `{cluster}-repl.{team}.{hostedzone}`.
   If cluster name starts with `teamId` then a second DNS entry will be created using the template defined here to provide backwards compatibility.
+The `teamId` prefix will be extracted from the clustername, because it follows later in the DNS string.

 ## AWS or GCP interaction